Evidlo/evidlo.github.io/content/notes/python.md

 If you install with the "editable" option `-e`, you can make changes to `foobar.py` without reinstalling the package.

-We can now run `myscript` from the command line and import things from the package in other Python scripts:
+We can now run `myscript` from the command line:

 ``` bash
 [evan@blackbox ~] myscript
 hello
 ```

+and import things from the package in Python:

 ``` python
 >>> from foobar.foobar import some_variable